 What kind of materials do you use and where do you get them from?

-Various types of clay: terracotta, crank, porcelain and glazes and pigments, all come from UK.
+Various types of clay: terracotta, crank, porcelain and glazes and pigments, all come from the UK.

 What are you working on right now?

-Installations for the upcoming shows, making an imagined archeological sight.
+Installations for the upcoming shows, making an imagined archeological site.